mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

       :width: 600px
       :align: center

 #.
-Send a test email to any address at in the private domain.
+Send a test email to any address at in the custom domain.
 There is no
    need to configure individual addresses.
 Sending an email to the address creates the address.